tgi-io/tgi-core/spec/README.md

 });
 ```
 #### icon
-<p>The icon attribute gives a graphical association to the command.
-They are interface specific and do break the abstractness of this library but can be ignored by other interfaces safely.</p>
+The icon attribute gives a graphical association to the command.
+They are interface specific and do break the abstractness of this library but can be ignored by other interfaces safely.

 &nbsp;<b><i>must be string and have prefix for 2 supported icon sets http://glyphicons.com/ http://fontawesome.io/:</i></b>
 ```javascript
 this.shouldThrowError(Error('invalid icon'), function () {